 2) Divide mixture between 2 Suvie pans.

-Insert pans into the top of your Suvie and broil for 10 minutes, stirring occasionally.
+3) Insert pans into your Suvie and broil for 15 minutes, stirring halfway through.

 Nutritional Information per serving (4 servings per recipe): Calories 410, Total Fat 6g, Total Carbohydrates 56g, Total Sodium 1090mg, Total Protein 35g